SharePoint disk space management through HostPilot® Control Panel

 - Under Site Collection Administration, click the Usage summary link.

 Whenever the end user deletes data from the site, it goes to the End User Recycle Bin.
 Items in the Recycle Bin remain there until the end user decides to permanently delete or restore them, or until the items are permanently deleted after the retention period of 30 days.
 To view items deleted from the site, a user can click the Recycle Bin link in the Quick Launch pane on the left.
-Users will see only their own files that have been deleted from the site.
-Even the site Administrator will see only his or her own deleted files in the first-level Recycle Bin.
+Even the site Administrator will see only his or her own deleted files in the End User Recycle Bin.

-If the file is deleted from the "user" Recycle Bin, it is sent to the Site Collection Recycle Bin, where an administrator can restore it or delete it permanently.
-The Second Stage Recycle Bin can be managed only by a SharePoint Administrator (a user with an email address that you specified as administrator during SharePoint installation).
+If the file is deleted from the End User Recycle Bin, it is sent to the Site Collection Recycle Bin, where an administrator can restore it or delete it permanently.
+The Site Collection Recycle Bin can be managed only by a SharePoint Administrator.

 To view the content of the Site Collection Recycle Bin: